North Toronto Eye Care: An Accredited Dry Eye Center

 Our eyes need a constant layer of tears – called the tear film – to maintain and protect the sensitive surface tissues.
 Dry eye syndrome occurs when there is a lack of adequate tears.
 For some people, the cause of dry eyes is an imbalance in the composition of their tears.
 Other people don’t produce enough tears to keep their eyes comfortably lubricated.

-1) Lipid (oil) layer: Outermost Layer which lubricates the eyes and helps prevent tears from evaporating when the eyes are open.
+1) Lipid layer: Outermost oily layer which lubricates the eyes and helps prevent tears from evaporating when the eyes are open.

-2) Aqueous (water) layer: Middle Layer that is composed of water and nutrients that lubricate and nourish the cornea.
+2) Aqueous layer: Middle watery layer that is composed of water and nutrients that lubricate and nourish the cornea.

 Changes or disruption to any one or more of the three tear film layers may interfere with the process of routine lubrication of the eye surface, resulting in Dry Eye Disease.